MicrosoftDocs/dataexplorer-docs/data-explorer/includes/ingest-data-streaming-ingest.md

 > [!WARNING]
 > Disabling streaming ingestion may take a few hours.

 Before disabling streaming ingestion on your Azure Data Explorer cluster, drop the [streaming ingestion policy](../kusto/management/streamingingestionpolicy.md) from all relevant tables and databases.

-The removal of the streaming ingestion policy triggers rearrangement of the data inside your Azure Data Explorer cluster.
-Streaming ingestion data is moved from the initial storage to the permanent storage in the column store (extents or shards).
+The removal of the streaming ingestion policy triggers data rearrangement inside your Azure Data Explorer cluster.
+The streaming ingestion data is moved from the initial storage to permanent storage in the column store (extents or shards).
 This process can take between a few seconds to a few hours, depending on the amount of data in the initial storage.